aurelius-in/copy-paste/book3.md

-# "The AI-Driven Organization:
-## Strategies for Success"
+# The AI-Driven Organization: Strategies for Success"

 #### Table of Contents
 ### Part I: Understanding the AI Landscape